 “Our Temmie, Temmie needs the human.
 We will adopt him.”

-Sans looked back.
+Sans looked back, paying attention to what was going on.
 He saw two Temmies comforting another who was crying.

 “Icecap,” The crying Temmie said, “he was Temmie’s.
 He too slow, not make it out.”
 She glared at the human.
 “Better be good father to little Temmie!”